marfarma/microkids-related-posts/readme.txt

 = Does this plugin work with Wordpress versions &lt; 2.5? = It's functional, but there are some layout issues.
 Fixing this is planned for the next release.

+= I'm having trouble using this plugin.
+How can I reach you? = Please leave me a comment at the [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Microkids Related Posts") homepage.

 == Screenshots ==

 1. The plugin will appear under "Advanced options" in the write/edit post screen.